binwiederhier/ntfy/docs/config.md

     smtp-server-addr-prefix: "ntfy-"
     ```

-Whether you need DNS records depends on how mail reaches your server.
-If **other mail servers** deliver to your domain
-via an [MX lookup](https://en.wikipedia.org/wiki/MX_record) (the usual case for receiving regular email), you have to
+In addition to configuring the ntfy server, you have to create two DNS records (an [MX record](https://en.wikipedia.org/wiki/MX_record)
-create two DNS records: an MX record and a corresponding A record, so incoming mail will find its way to your server.
+and a corresponding A record), so incoming mail will find its way to your server.
+This applies if other mail servers
-If instead your sender connects **directly** to the SMTP server's host and port — e.g. a router's push-mail feature, or
+deliver to your domain via an MX lookup, which is the usual case.
+If your sender connects directly to the SMTP server's
-any appliance where you enter the SMTP server address yourself — no DNS records are needed, and publishing works from
-anywhere the port is reachable.
-See [local-only email](#local-only-email) below for that case.
+host and port instead, you don't need any DNS records.
+See [local-only email](#local-only-email) below.
+Here's an

-The following is an example of how `ntfy.sh` is configured for MX-based delivery (in [Amazon Route 53](https://aws.amazon.com/route53/)):
+example of how `ntfy.sh` is configured (in [Amazon Route 53](https://aws.amazon.com/route53/)):

 <figure markdown>
   ![DNS records for incoming mail](static/img/screenshot-email-publishing-dns.png){ width=600 }